neoclide/coc-snippets/Readme.md

 - Use `:CocCommand snippets.editSnippets` to edit user's ultisnips snippets of current document filetype.
 - Use `:CocCommand snippets.openOutput` to open output channel of snippets.
+- Use `:CocCommand snippets.addFiletypes` to add additional filetypes of current buffer.

 ## Options